justin-chu/react-fast-marquee/README.md

 ## Usage

-To use the component, first import it into your file:
+To use the component, first import `Marquee` into your file:

 ```jsx
 import Marquee from "react-fast-marquee";